otb-chess/events/README.md

-# events
+# Chess Events

-UK focused public events calendar
+Tackling the issue of finding great events for chess players.